Azure APIM

 1. Manually delete all the resources that were created by the template.

-2. Remove the Traceable section that was added in the policy.
+2. Remove the Traceable section that was added to the policy.

 Was this article helpful?